ec2604/ec2604.github.io/_posts/2023-05-22-contrabar.md

 When deploying RL in more realistic settings, data collection at inference time can be quite expensive.
 Assuming the sim2real gap can be bridged, we'd like to learn a Bayes-optimal policy from simulation, and then explore optimally when adaptation is necessary at inference time.
 This gives us a strong incentive to learn a Bayes-optimal policy, as we are acting optimally in terms of exploration at inference time and thsu saving potentially precious resources.

 # POMDPs and Information States

+Let's understand what a POMDP is, and why meta RL is in fact a special kind of POMDP.
+From there we'll continue to understand what Information Sates are and how they can help us solve the meta RL problem.

+## POMDP

+A POMDP is a Partially Observable Markov Decision Process.
+The underlying dynamic system is still an MDP, however whereas in an MDP the states of the process are directly observable by the agent, in a POMDP the agent is only privy to observations $$o$$ which are governed by a distribution $$O$$ that depends on the action and the current state of the MDP.
+The objective remains the same as with a regular MDP, however the policy in this case must be history dependent, since the process is not markovian in the observations.